 - In connection with the commissioned data processing, the Processor must support the Controller when designing and updating the list of processing activities and implementing the data protection assessment.
 All data and documentation required are to be provided and made immediately available to the Controller upon request.

 - Should the Controller be subject to the inspection of supervisory authorities or any other bodies or should affected persons exercise any rights against the Controller, then the Processor shall be obliged to support the Controller to the extent required, if the data being processed on behalf of the Controller is affected.

 - Information may be provided to third parties by the Processor solely with the Controller’s prior consent.
 Inquiries sent directly to the Processor will be immediately forwarded to the Controller.

 - If he/she is legally obliged to do so, the Processor shall appoint a professional and reliable individual as the authorised data protection officer.
 It must be ensured that the officer does not have any conflicts of interest.
 In the event of any doubts, the Controller can contact the data protection officer directly.
-The Processor is to then immediately notify the controller of the contact details of the data protection officer or provide a reason as to why a data protection officer has not been appointed.
+The Processor should then immediately notify the controller of the contact details of the data protection officer or provide a reason as to why a data protection officer has not been appointed.
 The Processor is to immediately inform the Controller of any changes to the status of the data protection officer or of any changes to his in-house tasks.